 Nellie Bodnar is the Administrative Assistant of the Student Counselling Centre and is the person to contact regarding general information about the Service.

 Natasha M. Ali (Ph.D., C. Psych., Counselling Psychologist) Is trained in counselling psychology.
 She views individuals as a dynamic system with potential to evolve, revolve, and involve.
 Like planets or atoms, she believes that multiple gravitational forces can impact the trajectory of an individual, such as past experiences (positive and traumatic), family and other significant influences, cultural identity, biological factors, the systems that people operate within, current relationships, current stage of life, and future goals, such as career aspirations.
 As such, Natasha adopts an integrative approach in counselling, and this includes emotion-focused, cognitive-behavioural, developmental, psychodynamic, anti-oppressive, community, and existential perspectives to promote healing and strength resiliency.
 She appreciates the significant energy required for any system to re-organize, and aims to create a safe environment through using a humanistic approach to engage students.
-Natasha works at the Indigenous Student Centre and Bannatyne Campus, and facilitates the Diversity Seminar for the pre-doctoral interns.
+Natasha works at the Indigenous Student Centre and University Centre.
 She is especially interested in assisting students with relationship difficulties, addictions, identity development, and considering the spiritual into mental and emotional healing.